Nikolay Radkevich: Biography

 But the bellhop was vigilant, and when he saw Budocnikova's corpse through the keyhole, he made a slight noise.
 Radkevich tried to resist the bellhop by hitting him with a knife, but hotel employees arrived on time to detain Radkevich.

 Trial, sentence and death

 Initially, Radkevich was placed in the psychiatric hospital of St. Nicholas the Wonderworker, which was on the bank of the Pryazhkha River.
 Psychiatrists' opinions were divided: according to some, he was a sadist, fully responsible for his actions, and according to others — a degenerate with congenital defects, captivated by a false sense of righteousness.
 On 10 March 1912, a jury trial took place, which sentenced Nikolay Radkevich to eight years in the katorga.
 In the autumn of 1916 he was killed by fellow inmates while serving his sentence.

+Notoriety

+Radkevich has often been described in later Russian true-crime and legal writing as one of the earliest recorded serial killers in the Russian Empire.
+He is frequently referred to in retrospective accounts as the "Petersburg Jack the Ripper" and "Vadim the Bloodsucker".
+The case is also remembered for the investigation led by Vladimir Filippov, then head of the St. Petersburg detective police, whose work was later cited as an example of early twentieth-century criminal investigation in the imperial capital.
+Modern retellings note that the murders attracted sustained public and press attention in St. Petersburg.
+The case has continued to appear in Russian historical and criminological retrospectives more than a century later.

+Radkevich is the main prototype of Sokolovich in Loopy Ears, a 1917 story written by Ivan Bunin.